ppy/osu-wiki/wiki/Game_Modifiers/en.md

 # Game Modifiers

-![Game mods screen][GM]
+![Game Mods screen of all four modes (osu!standard, osu!taiko, osu!catch, and osu!mania)][GM]

 Game modifiers (mods) are optional modifications to beatmap's elements and settings that the player can enable at will.
-A mod effect can range from gameplay changes like as changing the beatmap's settings to automation such as allowing _osu!_ to do a perfect replay (Auto), on a condition of possible score multiplier changes to making the play unrankable.
+A mod effect can range from gameplay changes like changing the beatmap's settings to automation such as allowing _osu!_ to do a perfect replay (Auto), on a condition of possible score multiplier changes to making the play unrankable.
 When multiple mods are enabled, the score multiplier is the product of the enabled mods' score multipliers.
 For example, when Hidden and Flashlight are applied at the same time, the score multiplier will be 1.19x (1.06 * 1.12 = 1.1872; 1.19 by rounding up to nearest hundredths).

+Shortcut keys to enable the mods using keyboard's keys can be changed at Options under Keyboard header inside `Change keyboard bindings` with a header called Mod Select.
+The usage of the shortcut keys will only work when the Mods screen is shown.

 The game modifiers screen can be accessed by pressing `F1` during song selection screen or by clicking the `Mods` button near the lower left of the screen.